 In November 2000, mobile phones changed forever: the first camera phone appeared.

-LEDs vs Xenon
+LED light bulbs vs Xenon

 Phone manufacturers pack as much technology into as small an area as they can.
 They want to conserve battery power, and they need a durable product.

-LEDs and developing technology
+LED light bulbs and developing technology

 For their part, lighting manufacturers may sell millions of LED light bulbs for camera phones, but they continue striving to improve quality.

 White-light technology, for instance, helps create brighter, sharper pictures.
 And developments such as “off-state white” ensure LED light bulbs have a white or neutral colour when not in use.
 This blends with the overall design of a mobile phone.